ChenyoisRita/Foodaholic/docs/project-proposal.md

 # Problem

-Complexity in planning a Party
+Complexity in planning a party

 ## Introduction to Domain